chuongmep/bim42.github.io/_posts/2015-08-29-time-stamper-the-add-in.md

 To help you create filters and tags with these parameters, you will find [here](http://bim42.com/wp-content/uploads/2015/08/BIM42_SharedParameters.txt) the shared parameter text file.
 Please also note that the application uses a list of categories to create the four shared parameters.
 You will find this list [here](http://bim42.com/wp-content/uploads/2015/08/categories.txt).

-I hope this application will help you in your work, don&#8217;t hesitate to share your suggestions in the comments.
+I hope this application will help you in your work, don't hesitate to share your suggestions in the comments.